Trudy Rubin: Why the U.S. ambassador to Ukraine quit, and why Trump’s latest phone call with Putin bombed

 “They are even afraid to say the word ‘Russian’ when talking about the missile that killed the children,” the Ukrainian president wrote bitterly at the time.

-“We continued to put all the blame on Ukraine and not hold Russia to account,” Brink said.
+Said Brink: “We continued to put all the blame on Ukraine and not hold Russia to account.”

 Brink said the U.S. has powerful leverage on Russia if used in coordination with European allies.
 That includes further sanctions on Russian energy exports and banks, and cooperation in using Russia’s frozen assets in Europe, which could then pay for more U.S. weapons for Ukraine.